dhrubojoutidas/pro1/MICRO COMPUTER/README.md

 The system measures the **ON duration of a physical switch**, processes user-defined thresholds, and provides **real-time feedback** using LEDs, seven-segment displays, and an LCD.

-The implementation reflects real-world **embedded systems and firmware development** practices.
+The implementation reflects embedded systems and firmware development practices aligned with real-world workflows

 ---